Iayole/WU1-Hemsida/README.md

 While we strive to provide accurate information, care guidelines may vary based on individual bearded dragon needs and preferences.

 Technical Requirments
-Our website has been tested and confirmed to work on the following web browsers: **Google Chrome**, **Microsoft Edge** and **Opera Gx**.
+Our website has been tested and confirmed to work on the following web browsers: **Google Chrome**, **Microsoft Edge** and **Opera GX**.
 We highly recommend accessing it from said browsers for the best experience possible.